December 15th

 Mark took us to his brightly lit, clean, neat and orderly hanger to view his S-51 project.
 One distraction that was hard to ignore was the beautifully maintained 1964 Cessna 185 that sat proud as a peacock and occupying a good share of the hanger space.
 Nevertheless, for the moment the disassembled parts of Mark’s S-51 project captured our attention.

-Liz Dinan receivedd the Wright Bros.
+Liz Dinan received the Wright Bros.
 Master Pilot Award and Peter Garrison talked about building the Melmoth at the Annual Dinner.

-We meet on the third Sunday of every month at noon in Paul’s hangar.
-It’s right behind Aerocademy on the west side of KSBP.
+We meet on the second Sunday of every month at noon in Paul’s hangar.
+It’s right behind San Luis Avionics on the west side of KSBP.
 4349 Old Santa Fe Rd, Hangar 49

 From San Luis Obispo